LionelDraghi/ArchiCheck/docs/tests/globbing_characters.md

 ```
 Application_Layer contains P1, P2
 Support_Layer contains P3, P4
-only Support_Layer may use Interfaces.*
+only Support_Layer may use Interfaces*
 ```

   Expected output :

 ```
-Error : P1 is not in Support_Layer layer, and so shall not use Interfaces.* packages
+Error : dir2/p1.ads:2: Only Support_Layer is allowed to use Interfaces*, P1 is not
 ```

-Globbing Character test suite / illegal use of Interfaces from Application_Layer [Empty](tests_status.md#empty)
+Globbing Character test suite / illegal use of Interfaces from Application_Layer [Successful](globbing_characters.md#globbing-character-test-suite--illegal-use-of-interfaces-from-applicationlayer)